 - On your Android phone, follow the on-screen steps and sign in to your Google Account.
 If your Android phone is a:

-You can upload content from your current phone or computer to your Google Account.
-Content in your Google Account syncs with your Android phone.
+Upload content from your current phone or computer to your Google Account.
+Content in your Google Account shows on your Android phone.
 Learn how to upload to Google Drive and back up to Google Photos.

 Transfer content to your Android phone with a USB cable.
 Learn how to transfer files between your computer and phone.

 Start using Android

 Continue using Gmail

 If you already use Gmail, open your Android phone's Gmail app .

 Set up Gmail for the first time

 If you'd like to use a different email app, you can download one through the Play Store app .